 How to fix it: The fix is not to post poor quality images or reduce their number, but to optimize them.
 Typically, just making the change from PNG to JPG makes a significant difference.
 There is a slight loss of quality, but the reduced size makes up for it.

-And yes, there are plugins you can use. reSmush.it is one of the best – free of charge and SEO-friendly, but you can also use tools like Photoshop to optimize your images yourself.
+And yes, there are plugins you can use. reSmush.it is one of the best – free of charge and SEO-friendly, but you can also hire a professional SEO to optimize your website further and improve your page speed.

 The problem: While CSS files are necessary for rendering your preferred styles and formatting in fonts, colors, headers, tables, etc., they can also be very long and contain numerous lines of code, bulking up the information the site needs to load.